This blog may contain affiliate links. Read our disclosure policy for more info.

 25. Visit one of the many amazing cafes in Banff

-There are so many coffee shops in Banff to choose from – you’ll find something for every taste and preference.
+There are so many incredible coffee shops in Banff to choose from – you’ll find something for every taste and preference.
 I’ve listed three of my favorites below:

-Wild Flour Bakery is a local favorite in Banff and one of the best downtown cafes.
-They have been around since the late 1800s and their rich history is well known in Banff.
-This little cafe is a must-visit for any breakfast lover.
-For one, their coffee is brewed professionally and each cup looks as good as it tastes.
+We also think that this little cafe is a must-visit for any breakfast lover!
+For one, their coffee is brewed professionally, and each cup looks as good as it tastes.
 You can also get fresh juices if coffee isn’t your thing.
+Did we also mention the bakery-fresh bread that’s prepared every morning?
+I can almost taste it now…

-Whitebark Cafe is the perfect destination for anyone who wants a delicious meal and an enjoyable atmosphere.
+Second on our list is Whitebark Cafe, which is the perfect destination for anyone who wants a delicious meal and an enjoyable atmosphere.
 They have an excellent selection of teas, both hot and cold; light fare; and even offer wine!
-The coffee is good and needs no introduction since it’s sourced from Moja Coffee – one of the best in Canada.
-The best part about this cafe, though, is their sausage rolls- they’re legendary among all who’ve tried them!

-Evelyn’s Coffee Bar is not just a place for coffee lovers.
-They offer everything that every cafe guest could ask for – both traditional drinks as well as other options such as light bites, sandwiches, Rice Krispie treats, Salmon Bagels, and even homemade soup!
-The best part is, Evelyn’s Coffee Bar is located on Banff Ave in the heart of town.
-In fact, you’ll find them next to Park Distillery, one of the best distilleries in Banff.
+Last, but certainly not least, there’s Evelyn’s Coffee Bar, which has been serving up tasty brews in Banff for over 30 years!
+But it’s not just a place for coffee lovers, they offer everything that every cafe guest could ask for – both traditional drinks as well as other options such as light bites, sandwiches, Rice Krispie treats, Salmon Bagels, and even homemade soup.

 26. Day trip to Canmore

-Canmore is one of Canada’s best mountainside tourist destinations.
-Located just over 20 minutes from Banff, there’s no shortage of enjoyable and thrilling things to do in Canmore.
-So, why not make a half-day or even a full day of it and drive the short distance to Canmore from Banff!
+Just like Banff, there are a ton of fun things to do in Canmore.
+So, why not make a half-day or even a full day of it and drive the short distance (about 20 minutes by car) to Canmore from Banff!

 27. Wander the Cascade Gardens